ChameleonOS/android_prebuilts_gcc_linux-x86_arm_arm-linux-androideabi-4.7-linaro/README.md

-Devices that wish to use this toolchain should have 'TARGET_US_LINARO := true' in their BoardConfig.mk
+Devices that wish to use this toolchain should have 'TARGET_USE_LINARO := true' in their BoardConfig.mk